Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

-As revealed in \cite{abeywickrama2020intelligent}, another issue is that the reflection amplitude of each RIS element is in practice coupled with its phase shift.
-This issue can be properly addressed using, e.g., element-wise BCD methods that account for the phase-dependent amplitude for both narrow-band \cite{abeywickrama2020intelligent} and wide-band systems \cite{li2021intelligent}. { Furthermore, the performance of RIS-assisted systems may be degraded by various transceiver/RIS hardware impairments such as RIS phase noise, transmitter/receiver RF impairments, quantization errors, amplifier non-linearities, etc. The performance of practical RIS beamforming designs subject to hardware impairments has been investigated previously.
-In \cite{khel2021effects}, the RIS phase noise was shown to significantly degrade the achievable ergodic capacity.
-In \cite{badiu2019communication} it was shown that RIS-assisted systems can still achieve the squared SNR scaling law and the linear diversity order scaling as the number of RIS elements grows, although the achievable rate is degraded due to the phase error.
-The authors of \cite{zhou2020spectral} showed that the performance degradation in the high-SNR regime is mainly attributed to the transceiver's hardware impairments rather than the RIS phase noise, since the RIS beamforming simultaneously affects the desired signal and imperfection-induced noise.}
+{Second, various transceiver/RIS hardware impairments (such as RIS phase noise, transmitter/receiver RF impairments, quantization errors, amplifier non-linearity) may degrade the performance of RIS-assisted systems.
+For instance, in \cite{khel2021effects}, the RIS phase noise was shown to significantly degrade the achievable ergodic capacity.
+In \cite{badiu2019communication}, it was shown that RIS-assisted systems can still achieve the squared SNR scaling law and the linear diversity order scaling as the number of RIS elements grows, although the achievable rate is degraded due to the phase error.
+The authors of \cite{zhou2020spectral} showed that the performance degradation in the high-SNR regime is mainly attributed to the transceiver's hardware impairments rather than the RIS phase noise, since the RIS beamforming simultaneously affects the desired signal and imperfection-induced noise.
+Channel impairments due to wet or dirty RIS surfaces may also affect communication performance in practice, although this issue has not been well studied and thus deserves future investigation.}